keigotak/MAXX/README.md

 ```
 ### -s
 This is simply the name of the sample that contains the mutations within the mutation list.
 The -s paramter is used to label the output files, e.g. SAMPLE.fa and SAMPLE_Index.txt
 ## Output Files
 ### SAMPLE.fa
-A tumor specific reference geneome in the Fasta format.
-This reference genome contains the wild type and mutant sequence for all mutated genes present in the mutation list.
-This reference geneome is ideally used in conjuction with a RNA-sequencing aligner to increase alignment of tumor specefic RNA-sequencing reads.
+A tumor specific reference geneome in the fasta format.
+The new reference genome contains the wild type and mutant sequence for all mutated genes present in the mutation list.
+This reference geneome is ideally used in conjuction with a RNA-sequencing aligner to increase alignment of mutant RNA-sequencing reads.
 ### SAMPLE_Index.txt
-A file containing the new location of all the presented mutations within the tumor specific reference genome.
+A file containing the new location of all input mutations within the tumor specific reference genome.
 This index file is required by softwares such as Bam Read Count and Sam Tools to identify how many reads aligned to that particular nucleotide.
 ## Special Features of MAXX
 1. Can make mutant gene sequences from genes that contain more than one mutation by using a nucleotide shifting algorithim.
-2. Extends gene sequences placed within the tumor specific reference genome by 200 nucleotides to ensure proper RNA-sequencing aligment.
+2. Extends gene sequences placed within the tumor specific reference genome by 200 nucleotides on each end to provide proper RNA-sequencing aligment.
 3. Produces a warning when the reference allele nucleotide within the mutation list doesn't correspond within the nucleotide within the reference genome.
 This ensures that the correct reference genomes and GTF files are being used.
 4. MAXX generated reference genomes are approximatly 70 times smaller than a typical Hg19 reference genome.
-They also require much less comptaional power to run RNA-sequencing aligner and maintain accuracy of RNA-sequencing alignment for the selected genes.
+They also require much less comptaional power to run a RNA-sequencing aligner and maintain accuracy of RNA-sequencing alignment for the selected genes.
 5. Example input and output files are provided for testing and tweaking the MAXX.py script.
 ## FAQs